 Full-time, degree-seeking students may petition the Registrar to change their status to part-time after at least one semester of full-time enrollment and before a new semester begins.
-The Registrar will approve requests only after having received written agreement from the student's Financially Responsible Person.

 Full-time students may audit one course per semester in spring and fall.
 Students may audit courses in summer for a reduced tuition fee.
 Audit petition forms must be submitted to the Registrar during the Drop/Add period at the beginning of each semester.
 Audited courses will appear on students' transcripts.